yarpskendaya/cd-questions/Questions/DSL.md

 - Do you make use of a DSL in Unit Tests?
 Someone on Discord showed how

-- What structure does your dsl usually adhere to?
+- What structure does your DSL usually adhere to?
     - Test Scope objects?
+    - How does the DSL structure map onto production code structure?